topxeq/gox/README.md

 gox -m basic.gox test.js -para=abcd
 ```

 And all the switches in Gox should be like "-type=code", not "-type code".
+The globle variables across VMs could be shared to other scripts in this mode.

 ### Start the interpreter in REPL mode.